 Legally, mandatory suspicionless drug testing has proved controversial both in the workplace and school.
 The practice raises questions about how to balance a perceived social need for health and safety with privacy concerns.
 Not surprisingly, in light of its rulings favorable to workplace testing, the U.S. Supreme Court upheld suspicionless student drug testing in 1995.
 The Court already viewed the privacy rights of public school students as being lower than those generally enjoyed by adult citizens.
 Now, the majority saw an important social need for schools to combat drug usage, viewing the loss of student privacy as inconsequential.

 However, the legal status of student drug-testing is cloudy.
 In large part, this is due to dramatic changes following the 1995 decision.
 School districts correctly saw the Supreme Court's decision as a green light, but some took the practice much further.
 Not merely student athletes but a range of student activities, such as band and choir, began requiring students to pass drug tests as a condition for eligibility.
-This trend has brought new lawsuits and divergent verdicts from the federal courts.
-As a result, the Supreme Court is expected to clarify certain limits on school drug testing in 2002.
+But some states, including Pennsylvania, have struck down suspicionless drug testing by claiming it violates the state constitution.

 Important legal milestones include the following: